 However, there is no exact formula to determine the appearance of the Morkie when he grows up.
 He may look like a Yorkie when tiny but grows to appear more like a Maltese.
 Furthermore, colors will vary among Morkies birthed by the same parents.

-Also, the Morkie is really tiny in appearance.
-So tiny you can fit him into a handbag and go with him to work.
-He is very easy to miss when he curls into a furry ball on your couch.
-So you should always be aware of his whereabouts for his safety and your peace of mind.
+Also, the Morkie is tiny in appearance.
+So small you can fit him into a handbag and go with him to work.
+He is straightforward to miss when he curls into a furry ball on your couch.
+So it would help if you always were aware of his whereabouts for his safety and your peace of mind.

 Morkies grow to a height of 6 to 10 inches from the shoulder.
-His dwarf body weighs 4 to 8 pounds.
+His little body weighs 4 to 8 pounds.
 If he is an avid eater, then he can weigh as much as 12 pounds.
-But don’t let his small body fool you, Morkie feels like a Labrador stuck inside a toy breed body.
+However, don’t let his small body fool you, Morkie feels like a Labrador stuck inside a toy breed body.

 Full grown Morkies live between 10 to 13 years.
 In his lifetime, he will always show his affection and eagerness to please.
-As a toy breed, he will also come with a lot of responsibilities.
+As a Teddy bear dog breed, he will also come with many responsibilities.
 Before adopting him, ensure you can meet all his needs for the said years.

 Morkie has a personality that leaves a big impression on everyone he meets.
 You will want to cuddle his tiny fluffy body and indulge him any chance you get.
 Morkies derive their amazing personality from both parents, the Maltese and Yorkie.